New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum Entropies

 \end{theorem} \begin{proof} We obtain lower bounds from those for classical distributions.
-The quantum query model for classical distributions we adopt is called the ``classical distribution with quantum query access''.
+The quantum query model for classical distributions we adopt is called the ``classical distribution with quantum query access'', which is defined as follows.
 Suppose $p\colon [N] \to [0, 1]$ is a probability distribution on $[N]$.
-The quantum oracle $U$ is given by
+The quantum oracle $U$ is defined by a function $f \colon [S] \to [N]$ such that